palladin/TypedSqlBuilder/README.md

 - **Type safety**: Get LINQ-like compile-time checking and IntelliSense when building SQL queries
 - **Perfect for micro-ORMs**: Ideal companion for Dapper and other lightweight ORMs
 - **Full control**: Maintain complete control over your SQL while eliminating string concatenation errors
+- **Multiple-Databases**: Support for SQL Server, SQLite, and PostgreSQL

 ## Design